-Exception - A type of coverage determination that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception), or get a nonpreferred drug at a lower cost-sharing level (a tiering exception).
-You may also request an exception if we limit the quantity or dosage of the drug you are requesting (a formulary exception).
+Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on your plan sponsor's formulary (a formulary exception), or get a nonpreferred drug at a lower cost-sharing level (a tiering exception).
+You may also request an exception if we require you to try another drug before receiving the drug you are requesting (a formulary exception).